Bayes Adaptive Monte Carlo Tree Search for Offline Model-based Reinforcement Learning: Key Hyperparameter Setup

-BA-MCTS and BA-MCTS-SL utilize Bayes Adaptive Monte Carlo Tree Search to collect samples for offline model-based RL.
-Instead of performing a tree search at every state, we randomly select a proportion (i.e., $\rho$) of states from the available 50000 states at each rollout time step as root nodes for tree search.
-For the remaining states, actions are sampled directly from the policy, i.e., $a \sim \pi(\cdot|s)$.
-The tree search procedure is detailed in Algorithm \ref{alg:2}, with the number of MCTS iterations, $E$, set to 50.
-Increasing $\rho$ and $E$ can potentially enhance performance, but it will also linearly increase the computational cost.
-Table \ref{table:4} outlines the key hyperparameters related to the search process for each algorithm and task.
+BA-MCTS and BA-MCTS-SL utilize Continuous BAMCP (i.e., Algorithm \ref{alg:2}) to collect samples for subsequent policy distillation. \textbf{Instead of performing a tree search at every state, we randomly select a proportion (i.e., $\rho$) of states from the available 50000 states at each rollout time step as root nodes for tree search to decide on the optimal actions.
+For the remaining states, actions are sampled directly from the policy, i.e., $a \sim \pi(\cdot|s)$.} The tree search procedure is detailed in Algorithm \ref{alg:2}, with the number of MCTS iterations, $E$, set to 50. \textbf{Increasing $\rho$ and $E$ can potentially enhance performance, but it will also linearly increase the computational cost.} Table \ref{table:4} outlines the key hyperparameters related to the search process for each algorithm and task.
 (1) As described in Algorithm \ref{alg:2}, the parameters $\alpha$ and $\beta$ control the rate of double progressive widening. ($\beta$ is set as 0.5 across all tasks.)
 To encourage deeper search, we limit the number of actions sampled from a state under $n_a$ and the number of next states sampled from an action under $n_s$, respectively.
 Action selection follows the UCT rule, as discussed in Appendix \ref{bamcp}, where $c > 0$ balances the exploration and exploitation.
 Additionally, inspired by the success of MuZero in enhancing exploration, we introduce Dirichlet noise $x_d$ at the root nodes, where actions are sampled from a mixture of distributions: $a \sim \eta x_d + (1-\eta) \pi(\cdot|s)$ and $\eta$ controls the mixture rate.
 Notably, for $(c, \eta, n_a, n_s)$, we explore the set of possible combinations: $\{(2.5, 0.3, 20, 1), (1.0, 0.3, 20, 1), (1.0, 0.1, 20, 1), (1.0, 0.3, 10, 5), (1.0, 0.1, 10, 5)\}$ during hyperparameter fine-tuning.
 We believe there are likely more optimal search settings yet to be discovered.
 (2) In BA-MCTS-SL, policy improvement is achieved through supervised learning.
 We find that, rather than learning solely from samples collected within the current epoch, incorporating a buffer of samples from the past $N_{SL}$ epochs helps to stabilize the learning process.
 Also, in the Walker2d environment, BA-MCTS-SL requires a warm-up training phase of $N_{P}$ epochs using BA-MBRL, allowing the initial policy to generate effective signals for supervised learning.